towns-protocol/towns/servers/matrix-publickey-login-spec.md

 8. Matrix client sends a login request with the authentication data (message, signature, etc) to the server.
 [More ...](#client-sends-login-request-with-authenciation-data)

-9. Matrix server performs validation checks such as signature verification, any message tempering, existence of the account, etc. [More ...](#server-validates-authentication-data)
+9. Matrix server performs validation checks such as signature verification, any message tampering, existence of the account, etc. [More ...](#server-validates-authentication-data)

 10. Matrix client receives an access_token, and other login information.
 User is logged in.